 tight close-up portrait, face fills frame, sharp focus on eyes

-For full-body shots where you cannot recompose, switch the aspect ratio to vertical:
+For full-body shots where you cannot recompose, switch to a vertical aspect ratio so the head gets more pixels:

-Step 2: Raise resolution + run high-res fix
+Step 2: Raise resolution and run a high-res pass

 Step 3: Run a face-specific restoration pass

-This is the highest-ROI step for any face that is still wrong after steps 1-2.
+This is the highest-ROI step for any face still wrong after Steps 1-2.
+A single automatic pass fixes more than switching checkpoints does.

-well-defined face, sharp eyes, natural skin texture. - Flux: use Flux Fill with a manual face mask in ComfyUI.
-Native Flux inpaint is limited; ComfyUI custom nodes are the working path.
+well-defined face, sharp eyes, natural skin texture. - FLUX.2: use FLUX.2 / Kontext editing in ComfyUI with a manual face mask.
+Native single-pass inpaint is limited; the masked ComfyUI route is the reliable one.

 - Photoshop / Affinity: Generative Fill the face region with a fresh prompt.